Mjz86/C_colon/mcc.md

-`no_dll_comparable_address`/`dll_comparable_address`(default)(dynamic loader used Function and variable ( any symbol) qualifier): this qualifier is not a contributer to the abi hash or the name mangle, a function,  variable or storage space,  used in the dynamic shared  library, may have a different address to the static function, a `dll_comparable_address` mandates that the storage address is unique,
+`no_dll_comparable_address`/`dll_comparable_address`(default)(dynamic loader used Function and variable ( any symbol) qualifier): this qualifier is not a contributor to the ABI hash or the name mangle, a function,  variable or storage space,  used in the dynamic shared  library, may have a different address to the static function, a `dll_comparable_address` mandates that the storage address is unique,

- comparing two variables with  `no_dll_comparable_address` is dependent on dynamic execution order of the loader and its given priorities, in a binary with  `dllexport` we will get that export's  address when we store it and  it can also be inlined freely ( because of modular builds with a single parallel translation unit we dont really have static linking odr violations in mcc because they are ill-formed). however in a  build with `dllimport`   , we get the `dllexport` address with highest priority at dll initialization , when using this qualifier ,  we must use `unsafe(no_dll_comparable_address)` .
+ comparing two variables with  `no_dll_comparable_address` is dependent on dynamic execution order of the loader and its given priorities, in a binary with  `dllexport` we will get that export's  address when we store it and  it can also be inlined freely ( because of modular builds within a single parallel translation unit we don't really have static linking ODR violations in mcc because they are ill-formed , but multiple translation units can benefit from the abi operators. ). however in a  build with `dllimport`   , we get the `dllexport` address with highest priority at dll initialization , when using this qualifier ,  we must use `unsafe(no_dll_comparable_address)` .